|Subdivision of:||The North American League|

 The history of Illinoise is much the same *here* as *there* for Illinois, up until European Exploration.
 The area of Illinoise we know was first entered by Europeans when the French explorers from the Louisianne, Jacques Marquette, S.J. and Louis Joliet, explored the Illinoise River in 1669.
 The 1755 War entered this area, under troops led by the Virginian George Rogers Clark.
 Illinoise was thus formed by English colonists from the NAL in the early 19th century in rivalry with Louisianne colonists.
 This caused great chagrin to many groups of local Plains Indians.

 In 1832, the province joined the NAL-SLC.

 It was commonly believed that the Pègre was much bolder following this incident, although St. Patrick's Day Massacre in Chicago, Ouisconsin particularly struck home in Illinoise - it is said that one in 20 people have a relative somehow involved in the incident.
-Following the incident severe antiracketeering laws were passed.
-In the thirties and fourties the province relied heavily on secondary industry.
+Following the incident severe anti-racketeering laws were passed.
+In the thirties and forties the province relied heavily on secondary industry.
 Many cities had notorious slum subdivisions or wards.
-During the Second Great War the province was responsible for a large percentage of the NAL's armanent production.
+During the Second Great War the province was responsible for a large percentage of the NAL's armament production.

 After GWII the Whig Premier Minister Jeremy Booth started up a programme of regeneration for this area.
 This was based on Lottery funding in part but not in total.
 There was not much in the way of education so the Illinoise university was funded as part of the "New Deal".